acq4/acq4/documentation/source/userGuide/quickstart.rst

     acq4\> python -i acq4.py

 #.
 As acq4 starts up, it will attempt to initialize the devices described in the config files.
 Watch closely for error messages, make corrections to the config files, and try again.
 #.
 Ask Luke for help.
-The documentation on configuration is not yet complete.
+The documentation on :doc:`configuration` is not yet complete.